Speed gives me what I need!

 There are many speed testing tools on the net, but we selected a few we think are the best out there.
 Regularly checking your website performance on some of the speed testing tools will keep you updated with SEO and UX.

-Although Pingdom, unfortunately, isn’t free, it’s one of the best tools for checking your website speed and offers a page speed monitoring for your site.
+Although Pingdom, unfortunately, isn’t free, it’s one of the best tools for checking your website speed and offers page speed monitoring for your site.
 The price ranges from $14.95 to $199 a month.
 But Pingdom regularly offers discounts.
-If you change your structure or content often Pingdom is the right choice for you.
+If you change your structure or content often, Pingdom is the right choice for you.

-GTMetrix is a fantastic tool that will not only analyze the speed of your website but it will also provide you with the most important and detailed data information within a few seconds.
+GTMetrix is a fantastic online tool that will not only analyze the speed of your website but it will also provide you with the most important and detailed data information within a few seconds.

 Pagespeed will not only walk you through all the aspects when you get to their page but they also have a tool that will help you resolve all the potential problems your website might have.
 Pagespeed is also free.

 Page speed optimization is definitely one of the most important aspects when it comes to the full optimization of your website.
 User experience is of vital importance because the people who are visiting your site are always potential customers.

 And with first-time visitors, you only have one chance to get their attention and to get them interested in what you have to offer.